thomasjbradley/micromodel/README.md

 ### ☛ update()

-Update the current object in the table, using the property values; aka `UPDATE`.
+`UPDATE` the current object in the table using the property values.
 Uses the field marked as primary key for the `WHERE` clause.
 **The data is not validated before updating is attempted.**